-The “problem” with Wi-Fi 6 and all wireless networking standards is that it isn’t enough to buy a new router with Wi-Fi 6.
-To enjoy all the benefits, like the faster speeds, lower latency, larger network bandwidth, and so on, you also need computers, smartphones, and other devices that connect to Wi-Fi 6 networks.
-ASUS, as a company, is very well positioned in the Wi-Fi 6 ecosystem, and it offers users plenty of devices that are compatible with Wi-Fi 6.
-Here's how ASUS helps you enjoy all the benefits of a Wi-Fi 6 network:
+Wi-Fi 6 technology has been on the market for quite some time, and many of us have at least one compatible device in our homes.
+There are many reasons to switch to a router or mesh Wi-Fi system that supports this standard.
+But to enjoy all the benefits, like faster speeds, lower latency, and higher bandwidth, you also need laptops, smartphones, and other devices that can connect to Wi-Fi 6 networks.
+ASUS is very well positioned in the Wi-Fi 6 ecosystem and offers many types of compatible devices.
+Here's how ASUS helps you enjoy everything a Wi-Fi 6 network has to offer:

-TIP: If you don’t know how to choose the next router that you want to buy, here are 10 things to consider and how to choose an ASUS wireless router for your home.
+TIP: If you don’t know how to choose the next router you’re getting, here are 10 things to consider and how to choose an ASUS wireless router for your home.

-All of ASUS’s recent series of mini PCs come with support for Wi-Fi 6 networks.
-Take, for example, the ASUS Mini PC PN62 pictured below.
-It’s an ultra-compact computer equipped with Intel processors, which takes very little space and offers generous connectivity options, including Wi-Fi 6.
+All ASUS mini PC series feature support for Wi-Fi 6 networks.
+For example, we recently tested an ASUS Mini PC PB62.
+It’s an ultra-compact computer equipped with Intel processors, that takes up very little space and offers very generous connectivity options, including Wi-Fi 6.

 This mini PC is also very robust, complying with the MIL-STD-810H military standard, which certifies that it can withstand harsh working conditions: high and low temperatures, vibrations, shocks, etc.